Inspiration4Learning

 Number Cards

 On this number line, the number cards are presented in a five-part structure: cards 1 through 5 are red, 6 through 10 are white, and so on.
 When you click on a card, the number is revealed or hidden.
-Click directly below a card to display a yellow arrow—this way, you can indicate which card you’re discussing.
+Click directly below a card to display a yellow arrow—this lets you indicate which card you’re discussing.

 Point to a card and ask the students to tell their neighbor what number it is and how they know.
 You’ll notice that some children count all the cards, while others use the five-structure.
 You can build on this.
 Remove all the numbers and, for example, first point to the fifth card.
 Discuss this, and then point to the seventh card (leaving the five visible).
 Ask how the students know that it is seven.